uditkarode/drytype/README.md

 ```
 The only use of the `in` parameter in `ValidationResult` is to be inserted this way into the default error message.
 This can be useful for, say, Records where you need to give out additional information about where the validation failed.

+**NOTE**: Also have a look at the [tests](https://github.com/uditkarode/drytype/tree/master/tests) for an example usage.
+Every provided DryType has at least one test present.

 That's all you need to know to use this library.
 Happy validatin'!